andreacaron/swdevel-lab-hfarm/README.md

 The `/find_hotels` route manages the rendering of the web page.
 It dynamically fetches unique zones from the FastAPI backend and populates the dropdown list in the search form.

 The user's search criteria are then employed to query the backend for relevant information.

-**Usage**

-1. Ensure that the FastAPI backend is operational and accessible.
-2. Access the Flask application at the specified host and port.
-3. Complete the search form with the desired criteria.
-4. Submit the form to retrieve information from the FastAPI backend.

 **Additional Notes**